Conservative activist Charlie Kirk fatally shot in act of 'political assassination' at Utah college

-OREM, Utah (AP) — Charlie Kirk, a conservative activist and close ally of President Donald Trump, was shot and killed Wednesday at a Utah college event in an act that the state's governor called a “political assassination.”
+OREM, Utah (AP) — Charlie Kirk, a conservative activist and close ally of President Donald Trump who played an influential role in rallying young Republican voters, was shot and killed Wednesday at a Utah college event in what the governor called a political assassination carried out from a rooftop.
+A person of interest was in custody, officials said.

-A “person of interest” was in custody Wednesday evening, said Utah Gov. Spencer Cox, though no charges were immediately announced.
+“This is a dark day for our state.
+It’s a tragic day for our nation," said Utah Gov. Spencer Cox.
+"I want to be very clear this is a political assassination.”

-“This is a dark day for our state,” Cox said, calling the killing a “political assassination.”
+Authorities did not immediately identify the person in custody, a motive or any criminal charges, but the circumstances of the shooting drew renewed attention to an escalating threat of political violence in the United States that in the last several years has cut across the ideological spectrum.
+The FBI, which investigates such acts, was helping lead the inquiry, though officials said at this point they had no reason to believe a second person was involved.

 Kirk was speaking at a debate hosted by his nonprofit political organization.
 Immediately before the shooting, Kirk was taking questions for an audience member about mass shootings and gun violence.